Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Ragefire Chasm - Not Tested @ ??%
 - The Deadmines - Not Tested @ ??%
-- Wailing Caverns - Not Tested @ ??%
+- Wailing Caverns - Working @ 52% [Not Scripted]
 - Stormwind Stockades - Working @ 100% [Scripted]
-- Shadowfang Keep - Not Tested @ ??%
+- Shadowfang Keep - Not Working @ 38% [Not Scripted]
 - Blackfathom Deeps - Not Tested @ ??%
 - Gnomeregan - Not Tested @ ??%
 - Scarlet Halls - Not Tested @ ??%